ymakanda/post-rest-api/README.md

 ### Create a new post::
     ```bash
-        curl -X POST -H "Content-Type: application/json" -d '{"title": "New Post", "body": "This is the body of the new post"}' http://localhost:8000/api/posts
+        curl -X POST -H "Accept: application/json" -H "Content-Type: application/json" -d '{"title": "New Post", "body": "This is the body of the new post"}' http://localhost:8000/api/posts
     ```

 ### Get all posts: